anfederico/clairvoyant/README.md

     This program will read in Raw Data and write out Training Data Infile Path = path/to/RawData
     Outfile Path = path/to/TrainingData
-    Training Data can then be fed directly to the clustering algorithm
+    Training Data can then be fed directly to the classification algorithm

 ### Radial Basis Function Support Vector Machine (RBFSVM)
     This program reads in Training Data and feeds it to the classification algorithm via sci-kit learn